nadbad/Find-the-Github-user/README.md

 # Find-the-Github-user
-A JavaScript web app that allows you to find github users
+A web app using the GitHub API that allows you to find GitHub users by searching their username.
+It was mainly developed using JavaScript.